piured/courel/README.md

 TickCounts is a greedy gimmick affecting only `PiuStyleHolds`.
 As explained before, `PiuStyleHolds` generate judgment events at a certain rate in order to mimmick the behaviour of holds in the Pump It Up original arcade.
 Under the hood, this is done by generating many `HoldNotes` with `Hidden` visibility.
 The rate at which these `HoldNotes` are generated is determined by the `TickCount` gimmick.
 The value of each `GimmickPair` determines the rate of `HoldNotes` generated per beat.
 A value of 1 will generate one `HoldNote` per beat, a value of 2 will generate two `HoldNotes` per beat, and so on.
 Negative values are not allowed.

-If your game uses `PiuStyleHolds` you must return an non-empty list in the `GetTickCounts` method of the `ILoader` interface.
+If your game uses `PiuStyleHolds` you must return an non-empty list in the `GetTickCounts` method of the `IChart` interface.

 In the example below, we modified the TickCounts gimmick definition by adding a tick count change at beat 9 with a value of 16: